 Being Human festival Patrons

-We are thrilled to announce the support of six distinguished patrons.
+We are thrilled to have the support of six distinguished patrons.
 The patrons join us on our mission to celebrate the humanities, and to ensure that research in subjects including history, philosophy, literature, languages, art history, classics and archaeology is accessible, open to, and shared with everyone.
 We share the belief that the humanities help us to understand what it means to be human – they provide tools for communication and debate, means through which to articulate and interrogate complex ideas and ways of understanding our past and anticipating our futures.
 We need the humanities now more than ever to help us address these issues and provide the means to question, interpret and explain the human condition.
 Find out more about our patrons below.

 Bonnie Greer is an American-British playwright, novelist, critic and broadcaster.
 Bonnie has appeared as a panellist on television programmes such as Newsnight Review and Question Time and has served on the boards of several leading arts organisations, including the British Museum, the Royal Opera House and the London Film School.
 Bonnie is the Chancellor of Kingston University.